GabryB-06/Hyper-V_manager/README.md

-# Hyper-V manager
+# Hyper-V Manager

-Tool per la gestione dello stato di attivazione di Microsoft Hyper-V \
+Tool for managing the activation status of Microsoft Hyper-V \
-Script utile come workaround per i vari problemi di compatibilità tra Hyper-V e VirtualBox/VMware
+Useful script as a workaround for various compatibility issues between Hyper-V and VirtualBox/VMware

-## Installazione dipendenze
+## Install Dependencies

 `pip install -r requirements.txt`

-## Configurazione
+## Configuration

-Eventualmente configurare nel file `config.json` i parametri `riavvio_req` e `tempo_riavvio` \
+Optionally configure the `riavvio_req` and `tempo_riavvio` parameters in the `config.json` file

-- `riavvio_req` imposta se eseguire il riavvio
+- `riavvio_req` sets whether to perform a reboot

-> valori: `true`/`false`
+> values: `true`/`false`

-- `tempo_riavvio` imposta il tempo dopo cui eseguire il riavvio
+- `tempo_riavvio` sets the time after which to perform the reboot

-> valori: tempo in secondi
+> values: time in seconds